New baby Clydesdales born at Anheuser-Busch ranch

-BOONVILLE, Mo. – The Anheuser-Busch family welcomed four baby Clydesdales; the colts will play a special part in a new Budweiser football tradition this Sunday.
+BOONVILLE, Mo.
+(KTVI) — Anheuser-Busch has welcomed four baby Clydesdales, and the colts will play a special part in a new Budweiser football tradition this Sunday.

-Excited fans, beer, and, of course, watching the Kansas City Chiefs —there’s nothing more synonymous with Super Bowl Sunday than the majestic four-legged friends in our backyard.

 “When you think about some of the best Super Bowl commercials of all time, it goes back to the Clydesdales,” said Amy Trout, manager of Warm Springs Ranch.

-In the last few weeks, four new additions to the Anheuser-Busch team were born at Warm Springs Ranch.
-Baby boy Clydesdales, Razor, Stinger, Baron, and Sergeant.
+In the last few weeks, four new additions to the Anheuser-Busch team were born at the ranch: Baby boy Clydesdales, Razor, Stinger, Baron, and Sergeant.
 Each one was named with the first letter of their mom’s name.

 “All boys, all perfect color, the future looks bright for the Budweiser Clydesdales,” Trout said.